devluanna/reactgram-front/README.md

-## This is the Front-End project for an API (project-reactgram) made in Java. ✨✨
+### This is the Front-End project for an API (project-reactgram) made in Java. ✨✨

 This project was created and modified during Matheus Battisti's React course studies.

 💻 Technologies used:
-- React
+React
 <br />
--Javascript
+Javascript
 <br />
-- Axios (for communication with API)
+Axios (for communication with API)
 <br />

 ✅ What we have already implemented: